SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 ![node-red-part1](graphics/3-nodered-part1.png)

 The first part of our flow will synchronize the flow with the system time of the IOT2050.
-For this purpose the seconds of the system time will read out by the function `get system-date seconds`.
+For this purpose the seconds of the system time will be read out by the function `getSeconds()`.
 It will also store the current UTC-timestamp to the buffer.
 This timestamp will later be added to the `mqtt-topics`:

 ```javascript
 let timestamp = Date.now();